 4 Functional performance

-4.1 Meeting functional performance statements
+4.1 Meeting Functional Performance Criteria

-The statements set out in clause 4.2 are intended to describe the functional performance of ICT enabling people to locate, identify, and operate ICT functions, and to access the information provided, regardless of physical, cognitive or sensory abilities.
+The criteria set out in clause 4.2 are intended to describe the functional performance of ICT ensuring equivalent functionality and enabling people to locate, identify, and operate ICT functions, and to access the information provided, regardless of physical, cognitive or sensory abilities.
 Any differences in ability may be permanent, temporary or situational.
-The requirements in clauses 5 to 13 provide specific testable criteria for accessible ICT, corresponding to the user needs reflected in clause 4.2.
+The requirements in clauses 5 to 13 provide specific testable criteria for accessible ICT, corresponding to the Functional Performance Criteria reflected in clause 4.2.

-NOTE 1: The relationship between the requirements from clauses 5 to 13 and the functional performance statements is set out in Annex B.
+Note 1: The relationship between the requirements from clauses 5 to 13 and the Functional Performance Criteria is set out in Annex B.

-NOTE 2: The intent of clause 4.2 is to describe the ICT performance in enabling users to access the full functionality and documentation of the product or the service with or without the use of assistive technologies.
+Note 2: The intent of clause 4.2 is to describe the ICT performance in enabling users to access the full functionality and documentation of the product or the service with or without the use of assistive technologies.

-NOTE 3: The methods of meeting the accessibilityaccessibility needs of users with multiple access needs will depend on the specific combination of needs.
+Note 3: The methods of meeting the accessibility needs of users with multiple accessibility needs will depend on the specific combination of needs.
 Meeting these user accessibility needs may be addressed by considering multiple clauses in clause 4.2.

-NOTE 4: Several users' accessibility needs rely on ICT providing specific modes of operation.
+Note 4: Several users' accessibility needs rely on ICT providing specific modes of operation.
 If a user is to activate, engage or switch to the mode that complies with his or her user accessibility needs, the method for activating, engaging or switching to that mode would need to comply with the same user accessibility needs.

-4.2 Functional performance statements
+4.2 Functional Performance Criteria

 4.2.1 Usage without vision

-Where ICT provides visual modes of operation, the ICT provides at least one mode of operation that does not require vision.
-This is essential for users without vision and benefits many more users in different situations.
+Where ICT provides visual modes of operation, the ICT shall provide at least one mode of operation that does not require vision.

+Note 1: This is essential for users without vision and benefits many more users in different situations.

-NOTE 1: A web page or application with a well formed semantic structure can allow users without vision to identify, navigate and interact with a visual user interface.
+Note 2: A web page or application with a well formed semantic structure can allow users without vision to identify, navigate and interact with a visual user interface.